-Screenwriters Robert Pirosch, Marc Connelly, and Dalton Trumbo felt the novel made Jennifer took dark, which is something I have always felt about the novel.
+Screenwriters Robert Pirosch, Marc Connelly, and Dalton Trumbo felt the novel made Jennifer too dark, which is something I have always felt about the novel as well.
 Based on the research I've done thus far, Thorne never got very far in the actual writing of the book before he died.
-Norman Matson completed the novel, working from Thorne's notes and outline.
+Norman Matson completed the novel, working from his notes and outline.

 Michael D Walker

 You can also watch this movie trailer on the Thorne Smith 1 YouTube channel at:

 Criterion, the wonderful folks who have released the new digitally restored DVD of I Married A Witch, have posted a terrific review of the movie written by Guy Maddin.
 You can read that entire review by clicking here => Guy Maddin essay

 You can also read the outstanding article below by Jeff Stafford.

 Want to know what great acting is?
 It's when two actors who loathe each other in real life have to perform a convincing love scene on film.
 And watching I Married a Witch (1942) starring Veronica Lake and Fredric March, you'd never guess that this romantic duo feuded constantly during the making of the film.
 On the surface, I Married a Witch is a tale of the supernatural, played for laughs, and uses its premise to poke fun at American politics, the institution of marriage, and New England's puritan ancestors.